Far Cotton: More recent developments

-As of 2010, Far Cotton is set to double in population in the next ten years with development of housing, much of this having already taken place in the Cotton End area.
+As of 2010, Far Cotton was set to double in population in the next ten years with development of housing, much of this having already taken place in the Cotton End area.

 1998 floods

-In April 1998, many residents of Far Cotton had to leave their homes (albeit temporarily) and seek temporary accommodation elsewhere, after part of Far Cotton, along with another part of Northampton, St. James, suffered flooding, when the River Nene broke its banks.
+In April 1998, many residents of Far Cotton had to leave their homes (albeit temporarily) and seek temporary accommodation elsewhere, after part of Far Cotton, along with another part of Northampton, St James, suffered flooding, when the River Nene broke its banks.
 Flooding occurred on Good Friday, 10 April 1998, a day which became known locally as "the long Good Friday".
 Since that time river banks have been raised and flood mitigation lakes created west of the town.

 Notable residents

 Robert Adams, a sculptor and designer was born in Far Cotton.

 Chief Inspector Walter Dew, who was involved in the hunt for both Jack the Ripper and Dr. Crippen, was born in the village in 1863.